pratyushmore/npm-parrot-minidrone/README.md

 ## Controlling the Drone Programmatically

-If the drone is simply controlled through some programming, however, we should be able to control it based on precoded routines, instead of having to control it real-time.
+If the drone is simply controlled through some programming, we should be able to control it based on precoded routines, instead of having to control it in real-time.
 This section aims to do just that - first by making you run a sample routine, and then telling you how to create your own!

 ### Running a Sample Routine